 7. Get exactly the right recipe for your dog.

-Every dog’s nutritional needs are different and daily meals should to be tailored based on life stage, weight, appetite, activity level, and health.
+Every dog’s nutritional needs are different and daily meals should be tailored based on life stage, weight, appetite, activity level, and health.
 Puppies have different recipe requirements than adult dogs; small-breeds are different from large breeds; active dogs need more calories than sedentary ones.
 Look for companies that provide personalized feeding plans that take into account your dog’s individual nutritional requirements.
+Learn how much to feed your dog here.

 The Bottom Line